 FLR(HRO) Success Rate and Factors

-The FLR(HRO) success rate varies significantly by application type.
-Article 8 family life claims typically have moderate-to-high success rates (often 50%+) when supported by strong evidence and engaging UK-settled partners, parents, or children.
-Article 8 private life claims succeed where qualifying residence thresholds are met or very significant obstacles to integration are clearly demonstrated.
-Article 3 medical claims have low success rates post-AM (Zimbabwe) [2020] — the threshold is exceptionally high.
-Discretionary leave requires truly exceptional circumstances.
-The Home Office does not publish FLR(HRO) success rates by route, but legal representation, comprehensive evidence packages, and clear engagement with case law substantially improve outcomes.
-Refused applications typically retain First-tier Tribunal appeal rights where ECHR rights engage.
+The FLR(HRO) success rate varies significantly by type.
+Article 8 family life claims have moderate-to-high rates (often 50%+) with strong evidence and UK-settled partners, parents, or children.
+Article 8 private life claims succeed where residence thresholds are met or very significant obstacles to integration are shown.
+Article 3 medical claims have low rates post-AM (Zimbabwe) [2020] — the threshold is exceptionally high.
+Discretionary leave needs truly exceptional circumstances.
+The Home Office does not publish rates by route, but legal representation, comprehensive evidence, and engagement with case law substantially improve outcomes.

 Factors Affecting FLR(HRO) Success Rate

-- Immigration history: Previous compliance with immigration rules strengthens the application; previous breaches or deception findings (paragraph 9.8.1) weaken it
+• Immigration history: Previous compliance with immigration rules strengthens the application; previous breaches or deception findings (SUI 9.1) weaken it

-- Suitability under Part 9: Applicants must not fall foul of Part 9 general refusal grounds (deception, criminality, conduct conducive to public good)
+• Suitability under Part Suitability: Applicants must not fall foul of Part Suitability refusal grounds (deception, criminality, conduct conducive to public good)

 Appealing a Refused FLR(HRO) Application

-If your FLR(HRO) application is refused, you typically have the right to appeal to the First-tier Tribunal (Immigration and Asylum Chamber) because the refusal engages ECHR rights.
-The deadline is 14 days from the decision if you are in the UK, or 28 days if you are outside.
-The appeal is heard by an immigration judge who will assess whether the Home Office decision was correct in law and fact.
-Appeals can succeed even where the original application failed — particularly when new evidence is presented, the Home Office made factual errors, or case law was misapplied.
-For procedural defects in the decision-making process without an appeal right, judicial review may be available.
-See our First-tier Tribunal appeal framework guide for the full procedure.
+If your FLR(HRO) application is refused, you typically have the right to appeal to the First-tier Tribunal (Immigration and Asylum Chamber), because the refusal engages ECHR rights.
+The deadline is 14 days from the decision in the UK (28 days if outside).
+An immigration judge assesses whether the decision was correct in law and fact.
+Appeals can succeed even where the application failed — particularly with new evidence, Home Office factual errors, or misapplied case law.
+Where there is no appeal right, judicial review may be available.
+See our First-tier Tribunal appeal framework guide.

 Grounds for Appealing a Refused FLR(HRO) Decision